-With insurance companies overwhelmed with claims and many using devious “deny, delay, defend” tactics, getting money from legitimate Louisiana hurricane insurance claims is more difficult than ever.
-If you’re experiencing difficulty with your insurance company then give Mike Brandner Injury Attorneys a call.
+With insurance companies overwhelmed with claims and many using devious “deny, delay, defend” tactics, getting money from legitimate home and business owner Louisiana hurricane insurance claims is more difficult than ever.
+If you’re experiencing difficulty with your insurance company for a personal or business hurricane insurance claim, then give Mike Brandner Injury Attorneys a call.
 Our lawyers have extensive experience dealing with insurance companies and getting our clients the compensation that they deserve.

 What Is Hurricane Insurance?